Keys to Ponerinae genera in and possible in Alabama and Mississippi

 2(1)

-Size 5.0 mm or less; petiolar node with two points (viewed from front to back); occipital region of head deeply excised in middle, corners of anterior part of head angulate-rounded (possible in AL and MS)
+Size 5.0 mm or less; petiolar node with two points (viewed from front to back); occipital region of head deeply excised in middle, corners of anterior part of head angulate-rounded (only known in Southeast from FL)

 Large, at least 8.0 mm; petiolar node with a single spine; occiput not deeply excised, corners broadly rounded